 From the Manhattan Beach Pier it is several hundred meters of easy riding south towards Hermosa Beach until you reach 35th Street.
 Here the bike path splits and continues straight down Hermosa Avenue (where there is also a good bike path) but you will want take the pedestrian path that makes a right angle towards the beach and begins to run parallel to the sand.
 You’ll immediately notice that the path is suddenly much wider and smoother - and there are a lot more people walking, so be careful!
 This big, beautiful pedestrian path is what has traditionally been called The Strand.
 Enjoy the slow pace of the straight-as-an-arrow Strand as you make your way toward the Hermosa Beach Pier.
 There are no surprises here, just intermittent lifeguard towers and golden sand as far as the eye can see.

 The bike path intersects Pier Avenue at the Hermosa Beach Pier and you again have the option to either keep pedaling or get off and explore the pier.
 Like Venice Beach, the Hermosa Pier is a simple fishing pier but offers huge views of the coast and is a welcome distraction if you need a break from riding.
-A large collection of businesses cluster around Pier Avenue, giving riders plenty of food and drink options to choose from.
-Good Stuff, The Mermaid, Scotty's and Hennessey’s Tavern are popular options that are very close to the bike path.
+A large collection of businesses cluster around Pier Avenue, giving riders plenty of food and drink options to choose from - Good Stuff, Scotty's on The Strand, and Hennessey’s Tavern are popular options that are very close to the bike path.

 Redondo Beach & Torrance Beach